gardener/machine-spec/spec.md

 - If a machine corresponding to the specified machine `name` already exists, and is compatible with the specified `ProviderSpec` in the `CreateMachineRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateMachineResponse`.
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `CreateMachineRequest` to communicate with the provider.
-- The plugin must have an unique way to map a `machine` name to a `VM`.
+- The plugin must have a unique way to map a `machine` name to a `VM`.
 This could be implicitly provided by the provider by letting you set VM-names (or) could be explicitly specified by the plugin using appropriate tags to map the same.
 - This operation MUST be idempotent.

 - The `CreateMachineResponse` returned by this method is expected to return
     - `MachineID` that uniquely identifys the VM at the provider.
-This is expected n the  matches with the node.Spec.ProviderID on the node object.
+This is expected to match with the node.Spec.ProviderID on the node object.
     - `NodeName` that is the expected name of the machine when it joins the cluster.
 It must match with the node name.

 ```protobuf